8BitButter/studio/README.md

     By default, the Next.js app will be available at [http://localhost:9002](http://localhost:9002).

 2.  **Start the Genkit Development Server**
     In a separate terminal window or tab, start the Genkit server.
-This server handles the AI logic (flows).
+This server handles the AI logic (flows) for features like prompt engineering and context-aware suggestions.
     ```bash
     npm run genkit:dev
     ```